 What You Should Avoid:

 - Dentures are made of delicate material that is easily damaged.
-Make sure to avoid products containing bleach because it can discolour and weaken dentures, and soaking your dentures in a chlorine solution with metal attachments–it’s harmful to the components of those accessories.
+Make sure to avoid products containing bleach because it can discolour and weaken dentures, and soak your dentures in a chlorine solution with metal attachments–it’s harmful to the components of those accessories.

 - Make sure to keep your dentures away from hot water, as it could warp them.